-MADELEINE REALTY LTD. is an independent full-service Real Estate Agency.
-We are a local broker with international reach, serving the area for over 40 years we have established a reputation for excellence in the community.
-We offer a fine selection of Houses, Condominiums, Co-ops, and Apartments for sale and rent in Forest Hills Gardens, Forest Hills, Kew Gardens, Rego Park, Kew Garden Hills, Briarwood and surrounding areas.
+MADELEINE REALTY LTD. is an independent full-service Real Estate Agency with local and international reach.
+We have been serving the area for over 40 years and have established a reputation for excellence and professionalism.
+We offer a fine selection of Houses, Townhouses, Condominiums, Co-ops, and Apartments for sale and rent in Forest Hills Gardens, Forest Hills, Kew Gardens, Rego Park, Kew Gardens Hills, Briarwood and surrounding areas.

-At MADELEINE REALTY LTD., our broker and agents work as a team and are dedicated to helping you with all your Real Estate needs.
+At MADELEINE REALTY LTD., our broker and agents look forward to helping you with all your Real Estate needs.
 We have properties available throughout Queens and Long Island.
-We are Realtors® and members of the Long Island Board of Realtors®, and National Association of Realtors®, and adhere to their rules of ....Read More
+We are Realtors® and members of the Long Island Board of Realtors®, and National Association of Realtors®, and adhere to their rules of professional conduct....Read More

-We have built our roots selling houses in Forest Hills Gardens, Van Court community and surrounding areas, as well as apartments in Forest Hills Gardens and both sides of Queens Boulevard.
+We have built our roots selling houses in Forest Hills Gardens, the Van Court community and surrounding areas, as well as apartments in Forest Hills Gardens and both sides of Queens Boulevard.

 Madeleine Realty Ltd. offers a wide selections of apartments for sale or rent in Forest Hills.
-Some of the buildings we handle include the finest such as Kennedy House, Gerard Towers, The Continental, the Forestor,, the pinnacle, and many others.
-We also have a large selection of houses for sale in Forest Hills.
+We handle some of the finest buildings, such as The Kennedy House, Gerard Towers, The Continental, The Forester, The Pinnacle, Barclay Plaza, and many others.
+We also have a large selection of houses for sale in the Forest Hills area.

 Many describe Forest Hills as a suburb in a city.
-A diverse community located in central Queens, Forest Hills is an upscale, tranquil, clean neighborhood in the backyard of Manhattan.
-One of the biggest advatages of living in Forest Hills is the access to various means of transportation.
-Forest Hills is five subway stops and a world away from Manhattan.
-Besides a few high-rises here and there, the skyline is low and the houses are detached.
+A diverse community located in central Queens, Forest Hills is an upscale, tranquil, clean neighborhood in the backyard of Manhattan but a world away.
+One of the biggest advantages is the access to various means of transportation--Forest Hills is only four subway stops or two LIRR stops away from midtown.
+Besides a few luxury high-rises, the skyline is low and most houses are detached.
 The community offers many benefits to families as well as singles or couples.
 The commercial areas (Austin Street and Metropolitan Avenue) are modest with a combination of well-known retailers/dining options and unique local establishments.
 Austin Street is considered trendier, housing brand such as The Gap, Banana Republic and Sephora, while Metropolitan Avenue is home to antique stores, the landmark Eddie's Sweet Shoppe, and a variety of new and longtime restaurants, as well as Trader Joe's and Michael's crafts store.

 Rego Park was first developed in the 1920s by the REal GOod Development Company.
 It is bordered to the north by Elmhurst and Corona, the east and south by Forest Hills and the west by Middle Village.
-Aside from the many apartment buildings, multi-family, and railroad houses which make up Rego Park, some houses in Rego Park are in the colonial and Tudor styles with slate roofs.
-This is especially so in an area called the Crescents, named for its semicircular shaped streets.
-There is easy access to Manhattan via the 63rd Drive subway stop.
-Along Queens Boulevard, Rego Park is home to some of Queens' most popular shopping destinations, including the Rego Park Center (formerly Alexander's department store), a retail complex with a large Sears, Bed Bath & Beyond, Marshalls, and Old Navy locations.
-A new shopping center on 62nd Drive across from Rego Park Center, houses a Kohl's, a Century 21 (department store), Costco, T.J.
-Maxx, Toys 'R Us, Aldi and Payless ShoeSource, with more stores coming in the near future.
+Aside from the many apartment buildings, multi-family, and railroad houses which make up Rego Park, some houses are in the colonial and Tudor styles with slate roofs (most notably in an area called the Crescents, named for its semicircular shaped streets).
+There is easy access to Manhattan via the 63rd Drive subway stop and express buses.
+Along Queens Boulevard, Rego Park is home to some of Queens' most popular shopping destinations, including the Rego Park Center (formerly the site of Alexander's department store), a retail complex consisting of a large Sears, Bed Bath & Beyond, Marshalls, and Old Navy branches.
+A new shopping mall on Junction Boulevard and 62nd Drive (across from the Rego Park Center), houses Kohl's and Century 21 department stores, Costco, T.J.
+Maxx, Toys 'R Us, Pearle Vision Center and Payless ShoeSource among others.
 The Queens Center Mall, the borough's largest, lies just to the west in Elmhurst.
-Many smaller stores, bakeries, pharmacies and restaurants can be found along 108th Street and 63rd Drive.
+Many smaller ethnic stores, bakeries, pharmacies and restaurants can be found along 108th Street and 63rd Drive.